 Parameter 1 (appearance): sample 1 received scores ranging from 6 to 8 with an average of 6.5, while sample 2 received scores ranging from 7 to 9 with an average score of 7.2.
 Sample 2’s darker yellow-red colour and visible spices on the surface contributed positively to its visual appeal, suggesting that the panellists preferred its aesthetic attributes.

 Parameter 2 (taste/flavour): sample 1 received an average taste/flavour score of 6.0, while sample 2 scored higher at 7.2.
-Sample 1 received a lower score because of a beany flavour and a lingering bitter aftertaste, whereas sample 2’s flavour was rated more favourably, because the spices (black pepper, chilli flakes, cumin) masked those off-flavours.
+Sample 1 received a lower score because of a beany flavour and a lingering bitter aftertaste, whereas sample 2’s flavour was rated more favourably, because the spices (black pepper, chilli flakes, cumin) masked those off flavours.

 Parameter 3 (smell/odour): sample 1 achieved an average score of 7.2 while sample 2 scored 7.9, suggesting that sample 2 is attributed to the effect of spices (black pepper), which appear to enhance the aromatic profile as compared to sample 1.